Ciaxur/Ciaxur/README.md

 ### Hello!
 My name is Omar Omar, yeah it's Omar² 👋

-I am a Final Year Computer Science Major at the University of Michigan.
-I do not currently have a specific CS Topic that I enjoy the most, I mainly enjoy projects.
-No matter what tools or languages they use, Projects excite me 😆.
+I am a Computer Science Graduate from the University of Michigan.
+I do not currently have a specific CS Topic that I enjoy the most, I mainly enjoy projects and solving problems.
+No matter what tools or languages they use, projects excite me.
-- 🔭 I am currently working on a Senior Design Project Mobile Application using ReactNative, NodeJS, and MongoDB
+- 🔭 I am currently working on designing an API service that distributes and manage application configurations (*Work Related*)
-- 🌱 I am currently learning Mobile Development Frameworks, Tools, and Techniques (*My First Mobile Dev Venture*)
+- 🌱 I am currently educating myself on the world of finance and data science (*Curious venture*)
-- 👯 I'm looking to Collaborate on ANYTHING that is a fun Project 🤣
+- 👯 I'm looking to Collaborate on ANYTHING that is a fun & challenging Project
 - ⚡ Fun Fact: I always strive to do things differently (*Weird is Cool!*)